scoumbourdis/grocery-crud/README.md

 **This have the advantage to do upload a file one time and use in many registes

+NOTE: This Have the firts step to apply bootrap theme!

 Grocery CRUD
 =============
 Grocery CRUD is a PHP and Codeigniter Framework library that creates a full functional CRUD system without the need to customise JavaScript or CSS.